Configuring Advanced Settings

 Click Save.

-Configuring Fluidity Settings using CLI
+Configure Fluidity Settings using CLI

-To enable fluidity, at least one radio interface should be in fluidity mode:
+To enable fluidity, at least one radio interface should be in fluidity mode.

 Device# fluidity status enabled

-The gateway status window shows information on basic settings (including the gateway's MAC address) and allows you to download diagnostic data files and view event logs.
+The gateway STATUS window shows information on basic settings (including the gateway's MAC address) and allows you to download DIAGNOSTIC data files and view event LOGS.

-In the MANAGEMENT SETTINGS, click status.
+In the MANAGEMENT SETTINGS, click STATUS.

 • The STATUS window appears.

-The following details are shown in the STATUS section:
+These details are shown in the STATUS section:

 • Device details